Savoy Brown: Personnel changes & forming Foghat

 Further lineup changes ensued, with founding members Portius, Chappell and Manning departing along with recently recruited guitarist Stone over a short period of time.
-Chris Youlden and "Lonesome" Dave Peverett would become the band's new vocalist and second guitarist, respectively.
-Initially Bob Brunning and Hughie Flint (from John Mayall's Clapton-version Bluesbreakers) filled the bassist and drummer positions on the single "Taste and Try (Before You Buy)," but they were subsequently replaced by Rivers Jobe and Bill Bruford.
+Chris Youlden and "Lonesome" Dave Peverett would become the band's new vocalist and second guitarist respectively.
+Initially Bob Brunning and Hughie Flint (from John Mayall's Clapton-version Bluesbreakers) filled the bassist and drummer positions on the single "Taste and Try (Before You Buy)," but they were subsequently replaced respectively by Rivers Jobe (from the Anon, who also contributed members to Genesis) and Bill Bruford.
 Within a fortnight of Bruford's arrival in the band, he had been replaced by Roger Earl (Bruford went on to huge success later as Yes's drummer).

 Now officially known as Savoy Brown, this lineup recorded two albums in 1968, Getting to the Point, and Blue Matter, which demonstrated Youlden's rise as a songwriter alongside Simmonds.
 It was this lineup that released the single "Train to Nowhere" in 1969.
-A Step Further was released later that year, and introduced bassist Tony Stevens replacing Jobe.
+A Step Further was released later that year and introduced bassist Tony Stevens replacing Jobe.
 They developed a loyal core following in the United States, due to songs such as "I'm Tired," a driving, melodic song from the album.

-Following the release of Raw Sienna (released in 1970) Youlden departed the band.
+Following the release of Raw Sienna (released in the spring of 1970) Youlden departed the band in May 1970 over musical differences.
 Raw Sienna marked the first time the band had recorded successive albums without any changes in personnel.
-The band recorded their next album, 1970's Looking In, as a four-piece, and following this album Peverett, Stevens, and Earl left to form Foghat with guitarist Rod Price.
+The band then recorded their next album, 1970's Looking In, as a four-piece, and following this album Peverett, Stevens and Earl left in December of 1970, eventually to form Foghat with guitarist Rod Price.

 Chicken Shack

 This left Simmonds as the only remaining member.
+Simmonds reformed Savoy Brown in December 1970 with new vocalist Pete Scott, former Blodwyn Pig bassist Andy Pyle, drummer Ron Berg and former Chicken Shack keyboardist Paul Raymond.

-Simmonds recruited Paul Raymond on keyboards and guitars, Andy Silvester on bass and Dave Bidwell on drums, all formerly of the blues band Chicken Shack, and Dave Walker on vocals.
-In 1971, this line up release Street Corner Talking included the songs "Tell Mama" and "Street Corner Talking".
-Superstardom perpetually evaded them, though.
-Despite that their next album, Hellbound Train (1972) was a Top 40 album for them in the US.
-In January 1974, the British music magazine, NME reported that Stan Webb was joining Savoy Brown, following the break-up of Chicken Shack.
+In May 1971, after an American tour, Scott was replaced by Dave Walker of the Idle Race, while Pyle and Berg made way for Andy Silvester and Dave Bidwell respectively, both former bandmates of Raymond in Chicken Shack.
+But despite their next album, Street Corner Talking (September 1971), getting significant airplay, superstardom perpetually evaded them.
+Then, their next album, Hellbound Train (in early 1972), was a Top 40 album for them in the US.
+Silvester then left in June 1972 for "personal reasons" and Pyle returned.

+After recording Lion's Share, Walker left Savoy Brown in September 1972 to join Fleetwood Mac.
+He was replaced by Jackie Lynton.
+Partway through the recording of their next album Jack the Toad, Bidwell was also replaced by the returning Ron Berg.
+This lineup completed the album's recording, and its subsequent promotional tour, before Simmonds decided to dispense with this grouping.